tape-testing/tape/readme.markdown

 - opts.objectPrintDepth = 5.
 Configure max depth of expected / actual object printing.
 Environmental variable `NODE_TAPE_OBJECT_PRINT_DEPTH` can set the desired default depth for all tests; locally-set values will take precedence.
 - opts.todo = true/false.
 Test will be allowed to fail.

-If you forget to `t.plan()` out how many assertions you are going to run and you don't call `t.end()` explicitly, your test will hang.
+If you forget to `t.plan()` out how many assertions you are going to run and you don't call `t.end()` explicitly, or return a Promise that eventually settles, your test will hang.

+If `cb` returns a Promise, it will be implicitly awaited.
+If that promise rejects, the test will be failed; if it fulfills, the test will end.
+Explicitly calling `t.end()` while also returning a Promise that fulfills is an error.

 ## test.skip([name], [opts], cb)